-If I simply throw sachets of poison on the ground, I do not know if they have been successful or not.
-Sure, I will be able to see bite marks in the sachet, but how do I know if it was a mouse?
+If I throw sachets of poison on the ground, I do not know if they have been successful or not.
+Sure, I will see bite marks in the sachet, but how do I know if it was a mouse?

 How do I know if the poison has done the job I need it to?

 Should I Use Poison For As Mouse Control?

 The simple answer is yes, but you should follow certain rules when using poison as mouse control.